WatchGuard MDR Managed Service Overview

 Incident Mitigation and Remediation

-When you use WatchGuard Endpoint Security and configure the WatchGuard Core MDR settings for a customer in WatchGuard Cloud, you can choose to allow the SOC team to automatically isolate computers on the customer network when an incident occurs.
+When you use WatchGuard Endpoint Security and configure the WatchGuard Core MDR settings for an account in WatchGuard Cloud, you can choose to allow WatchGuard to automatically isolate computers on the network when an incident occurs.
 For more information on how to change WatchGuard Core MDR settings, go to Configure WatchGuard Core MDR Settings.

-When an incident occurs, unless you gave permission to the SOC team to work directly with the customer, you are responsible for the remediation or post-incident activities.
-The SOC team provides guidelines on how to execute the remediation for the customer.
-We might also make recommendations on how to improve the customer security posture to avoid compromise by threat actors who use the same techniques in the future.
+When an incident occurs, unless you gave permission to WatchGuard to work directly with the account, you are responsible for the remediation or post-incident activities.
+The WatchGuard SOC team provides guidelines on how to execute the remediation for the account.
+We might also make recommendations on how to improve the network security posture to avoid compromise by threat actors who use the same techniques in the future.

 Related Topics